ExpediaGroup/heat/doc/readme_extmodule.md

 <a name="initialConf"></a>
 ## Initial configuration

-Usually, the only suggested dependency to use HEAT is "Heat-Bundle", that includes all the useful dependencies for use or extend the framework.
+Usually, the only suggested dependency to use HEAT is "heat-bundle", that includes all the useful dependencies for use or extend the framework.
-Anyway, if you want use the minimal set of dependencies to define your own Placeholder, you could use the following subset of dependencies as an alternative to "Heat-Bundle":
+Anyway, if you want use the minimal set of dependencies to define your own Placeholder, you could use the following subset of dependencies as an alternative to "heat-bundle":

 ```xml
 <!-- my pom.xml -->